LuminaSapphira/ff12tza-utils/docs/identifiers/README.md

 # Identifiers
-*Credit to @Xeavin of the Sky Pirate's Den Discord server for this compilation*
+*Credit to @Xeavin and @Raiden Ripper of the Sky Pirate's Den Discord server for this compilation*

 ---